steveshogren/hugo-blog/content/post/vim-refactoring-patterns.md

 Here are some inspirational patterns to demonstrate major structural refactorings using Vim macros and search/replace commands.

-Learning how to record and playback macros is a skill like any other.
-With practice, it becomes second-nature.
-When skilled, writing a useful macro takes very little effort.

-Like any other skill, the first few dozen times you write a macro it won't work right, or will mangle the text.
-That is okay!
-If you are setting out to learn macros, allow yourself to be slow while you master the skill.
-Touch-typing can be many times faster than hand-writing or hunt-and-peck, but while learning you will be slower.
-Macros will save you huge amounts of time, but you have to allow yourself to be slow while you master the skill.

 <!-- # Macro Saving -->

 <!-- When you build a complex macro and want to save it for later, just save it off -->